jatinsharma0e0/FlipFusion/replit.md

 - **Asset Loading System**: Implemented comprehensive loading screen with Cache Storage API for offline capability
 - **Performance Optimization**: All assets cached on first load, subsequent loads served from cache for instant performance
 - **Progressive Loading**: Batched asset loading with progress feedback and retry logic for failed downloads
+- **Full-Screen Immersive Experience**: Disabled all browser interactions including scrolling, context menus, zooming, and text selection
+- **Advanced Event Prevention**: Comprehensive keyboard, mouse, and touch event handling to prevent browser interference
+- **Perfect Viewport Fitting**: Game scales to 100% viewport coverage with no scrollbars on any device or screen size
+- **Ultra-Responsive Design**: Dynamic viewport units and CSS custom properties for seamless scaling across all devices
+- **Mobile-First Optimization**: Comprehensive breakpoints from 320px to 1200px+ with orientation-aware layouts
+- **Touch-Optimized Controls**: Disabled pinch-zoom, double-tap zoom, and gesture conflicts for smooth mobile gameplay